enesovski/Turrets_In_Unity/README.md

 > [!IMPORTANT]
 > Project uses Unity 2022.3.8f1 and Built - in Rendered Pipeline

 > [!TIP]
-> You can convert project materials to URP/HDRP in Unity Inspector by Edit/Convert Materials
+> If you have pink material error , you can convert project materials to URP/HDRP in Unity Inspector by Edit/Convert Materials